jonzamora/streamlit-neural-networks/README.md

-# Streamlit App for Neural Networks
+# Streamlit Apps for Neural Networks

 ## Introduction

 I am using this repository to experiment with [Streamlit](https://streamlit.io/), an open-source Python library which makes it easy to create and share elegant, custom web apps for Machine Learning and Data Science.

-I'm hoping to implement some simple Streamlit apps for my Neural Networks which can help me (and hopefully others) with their development and understanding of Neural Networks.
+I'm hoping to implement some simple Streamlit apps for Neural Networks which can help me (and hopefully others) with their development and understanding of Neural Networks.

 ## Getting Started